Rex--/powerpic/firmware/README.md

 ## Building
 Compilation is achieved with the _make_ utility.
-A run of the `make fw` command will produce a PowerOS.hex file in the sub-directory `build/`.
+A run of the `make fw` command will produce a CasiOS.hex file in the sub-directory `build/`.
 The command `make clean` will delete all built files, and a `make fclean` will remove all files and created directories.
 ```sh